Projection Methods for Operator Learning and Universal Approximation: Abstract

 \section{Abstract}

-We obtain a new universal approximation theorem for continuous operators on arbitrary Banach spaces using the Leray-Schauder mapping.
+We obtain a new universal approximation theorem for continuous (possibly nonlinear) operators on arbitrary Banach spaces using the Leray-Schauder mapping.
 Moreover, we introduce and study a method for operator learning in Banach spaces $L^p$ of functions with multiple variables, based on orthogonal projections on polynomial bases.
 We derive a universal approximation result for operators where we learn a linear projection and a finite dimensional mapping under some additional assumptions.
 For the case of $p=2$, we give some sufficient conditions for the approximation results to hold.
-This article serves as the theoretical framework for a deep learning methodology whose implementation will be provided in subsequent work.
+This article serves as the theoretical framework for a deep learning methodology in operator learning.